Blog, Events & News

 By Netacea / 18th Sep 2019

 Business logic is the new weak link in application defence, and as we all know, you are only ever as strong as your weakest link.

 In this blog, Netacea’s CTO and Co-founder Andy Still explains what a business logic attack is and why we are seeing more and more of them as the cybersecurity landscape shifts.
 To begin, we need to understand the environment into which business logic attacks came into existence.

-Ever since computers have been attached to external networks they have been a target for unwanted intrusion.
+Ever since computers have been attached to external networks they have been a target for the unwanted intrusion.
 As every attack was identified, a defence was put in place and the attacker moved on.
 Firewalls limit external access to the necessary servers and ports, which typically means that web server software is the only visible point of entry.
-Attackers therefore focused on exploiting weaknesses within the web server and the website codebase, using techniques such as SQL injection.
+Attackers, therefore, focused on exploiting weaknesses within the web server and the website codebase, using techniques such as SQL injection.
 WAFs were created to protect websites from these attacks, blocking access to request patterns that matched known exploits.